jchaike/Simpstagram/README.md

 Determines which of the two PHP files are used, depending on the existence of a parameters PHP file.

+### Parameters.php

+This file contains only the credentials to authorize API requests to Instagram

 Contributing
 ------------